 Another factor is the high stresses found in today’s fast-paced and busy life.
 The greater the external stresses, the higher the nutritional demands on the body.
 Eating a poor-quality diet robs you of the nutritional factors necessary to help you stay healthy.

 Lastly, many people are simply unaware of how to shop for healthy foods.
 Convenience and taste become the major criteria for food selection, while nutritional value is given little attention, if any at all.

 Many nutritional researchers point to the rising problems of obesity, diabetes, heart disease and other diseases of modern society as evidence of the deteriorating quality of the diet most people consume.
 If you have questions about your diet, it is important that you discuss them with your healthcare provider on your next visit.

 Can you customize my session around a specific symptom or concern I have?
-This is a very common factor in Nutritional Counseling Sessions.
+This is a very common factor in our consultations.
 Many of us would like to target one issue in question, not just improve our overall health.
 When you inform our Health Care Providers what your primary concerns are, they can begin customizing your full plan geared specifically towards reaching your goals.
 Your happiness and improvement is of upmost concern, and we want to fulfill your expectations fully.

 Where do vitamins come from?
 Vitamins are substances found in food that are required by your body to convert the food into energy.
 Since we cannot manufacture these substances, we need to get them from our diet.
 Unfortunately, the foods that many of us choose to eat have had most of the vitamins processed out.